irdest/irdest/ratman/dashboard/README.md

 # ratman-dashboard

 This is the admin dashboard for `ratmand`.
-When built with the `webui` feature enabled, it'll be accessible at `localhost:8090` by default.
+When built with the `dashboard` feature enabled, it'll be accessible at `localhost:8090` by default.

-If making your own builds of `ratmand`, it has to be built manually, eg.:
+## TLDR

+When building `ratmand` via `cargo` you will have to first build and bundle the web dashboard:

 ```
 $ env -C ratman/dashboard yarn
+$ env -C ratman/dashboard yarn build
-$ cargo run
+$ cargo build --bin ratmand --all-features
 ```

-To hack on web UI itself, remember to point it at your `ratmand` instance:
+When hacking on the dashboard itself remember to point it at the `ratmand` instance you would like to use:

 ```
 $ cd ratman/dashboard